achilles-mantel/achilles-mantel.github.io/memory-bank/systemPatterns.md

 3. **Observer Pattern**: Event listeners are used to update the UI when user interactions occur.
 4. **Factory Pattern**: The Storage class creates calculation objects with unique IDs and timestamps.
 5. **Facade Pattern**: The UI class provides a simplified interface to the underlying components.
-6. **Iterator Pattern**: Used in the Multiplication Exercise to navigate through questions.
+6. **Iterator Pattern**: Used in the exercise features to navigate through questions.
-7. **Command Pattern**: Used for handling button clicks and user interactions in both features.
+7. **Command Pattern**: Used for handling button clicks and user interactions in all features.
+8. **Template Method Pattern**: Similar structures in Multiplication and Division exercises follow the same template with specific implementations.

 ## Component Relationships